 The Prague uprising begins.
 1700 civilians die in four days of fierce fighting as the Czechs fight the Nazis for the city.
 Prague is finally liberated by the Soviets.
 The country is ruled by President Benes, who was President prior to the war.
-The Communist Party, the single biggest party in parliament, is in the government coalition and wields considerable power.
+The Communist Party, the single biggest party in parliament in the 1946 election, is in the government coalition and wields considerable power.

 With political support falling the Communists send worker militias onto the streets and the police to occupy party headquarters and offices.
 A general strike brings the country to a halt, 10 ministers in the President Benes government step down apparently thinking that new elections will be called.
 They are not.
 He is replaced to make way for the first “all communist government”.
 Benes is presented with the May constitution which he refuses to sign and is forced to resign.
 The country will remain under the Soviet sphere of influence until 1989.